SanjeethaPennada/REMO-v0.1/README.md

 This approach allows us to replay the scenario without the ego vehicle (ID=194), ensuring that the NPCs behave deterministically.

 #### Replay with ego vehicle driven by Transfuser
 The `NPC.json` file contains information about adversarial vehicles.
 The `REMO.py` script runs the ego vehicle, which is controlled by the Transfuser ADS (or any other ADS, as needed).
-It ensures deterministic behavior of the ego vehicle by loading `NPC.json` into the same environment where the ego vehicle is operating.
+It ensures deterministic behavior of the NPCs by loading `NPC.json` into the same environment where the ego vehicle is operating.

 To generate the scenario run the following script:
 ```Shell